 Pathologists' Assistant

 Pathologists’ assistants perform gross dissection and examination of surgical specimens.
-They also assist with autopsies.
-They work under the direct supervision of pathologists.
+They also perform autopsies, both forensic and medical.
+They work under the indirect supervision of pathologists.

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.